 Being able to play around with the footage and also add some much appreciated heavy medal music to the final cut was not just a great way to end an exhilarating day of skateboarding – But the work and effort we put into making the skate videos look good was enough to make me realize a career making movies would be the only type of career that mattered.

 As such, when asked about my college plans, I had only two criteria:

 - The school would have to have women.

 - And the school would have to offer a film program.

 Back then, I thought a traditional film school with hot women was heaven.
 Not to mention, I was also convinced that a traditional film school degree would help my chances at becoming a successful Hollywood filmmaker.

-I remember doing my research and trying to determine which school of cinema offered my best chance at success for a career making movies.
+I remember doing my research and trying to determine which film school offered my best chance at success for a career making movies.

 Whether fortunately or unfortunately, after calculating the cost of a four year film school coupled with the realities of my family’s let’s-further-your-education budget, both my parents and I were persuaded to vote unanimously for one of the many Pennsylvania state schools.